2nd-annual Tri-County Battle of the Bands set for Aug. 11 - The Times Gazette

-Fayette, Clinton, and Highland counties are excited to be collaborating again for the second-annual Tri-County Battle of the Bands.
+Highland, Fayette and Clinton counties are collaborating again for the second-annual Tri-County Battle of the Bands.

 Fayette County Travel & Tourism Bureau will serve as the host for the event on Friday, Aug.
-11 at 7 p.m. in downtown Washington Court House on South Main Street.
+11 at 7 p.m. in downtown Washington C.H. on South Main Street.

-Executive directors for each local tourism bureau are working together to ensure a great event – Stephanie Dunham of Fayette County Travel & Tourism Bureau, Susan Valentine-Scott of Clinton County Convention & Visitors Bureau, and Jamie Wheeler of the Visitors Bureau of Highland County.
+Executive directors for each local tourism bureau are working together to ensure a great event — Jamie Wheeler of the Visitors Bureau of Highland County, Stephanie Dunham of Fayette County Travel & Tourism Bureau and Susan Valentine-Scott of Clinton County Convention & Visitors Bureau.

 “Fayette County Travel & Tourism Bureau is excited to host the event this year in downtown Washington Court House, “said Dunham.
 “It’s a pleasure to partner with Clinton County Convention & Visitor Bureau and the Visitors Bureau of Highland County to bring our communities together.
 We are looking forward to a fun evening of live music.”